khast3x/khast3x.github.io/_posts/2019-06-07-docker-h8mail.md

 ## Volume sharing

 We are using a shared volume to allow h8mail to parse the downloaded torrent.
-You can [read more](https://www.digitalocean.com/community/tutorials/how-to-share-data-between-docker-containers) about it, but the gist of it is that we create a volume called `dl` when running the `-v` argument for the torrent container.
+You can [read more](https://www.digitalocean.com/community/tutorials/how-to-share-data-between-docker-containers) about it, basically we create a volume called `dl` when running the `-v` argument for the torrent container.
 You can view more information about this volume by typing:
 ```bash
 $ docker volume inspect dl